-- For a first offence:your driver’s licence is suspended for 30 days.
+- For a first offence:your driver’s license is suspended for 30 days.

-- For a second offence:your driver’s licence is suspended for 90 days.
+- For a second offence:your driver’s license is suspended for 90 days.

-- For a third offence: you will lose your novice licence.
-You will need to re-apply for your licence and start all over, taking all tests and paying all fees.
+- For a third offence: you will lose your novice license.
+You will need to re-apply for your license and start all over, taking all tests and paying all fees.
 You will also lose any time discount you earned, any time you were credited, and any fees you have paid.